by William Kiraly

 “Yes ma’am,” said Reid.
 “It looks like each row starts with its own number.
 The first row is 11 through 19, the second row is 21 through 29 and so forth.”

-They both walked to the sixth row, to locker 66 which had another six taped on at the end.
+They both walked to the sixth row, to locker 66 which had another “6” taped on at the end.
 On the front of the locker was a cutout of Hillary’s face, adorned with horns and a goatee.

 Hillary laughed.
 “He doesn’t even have horns or a goatee.”
 She said.

-Reid looked at her sidelong.
+Reid looked sidelong at her.
 “Ma’am?”

-Hillary noted with some disgust that locker 68 was labeled the party room and had a smiling picture of the First Gentleman’s face on it with a cigar taped to its mouth.
+Hillary noted with some disgust that locker 68 was labeled the party room and had a smiling picture of the First Gentleman’s face on it with a real cigar taped to its mouth.

-But it wasn’t a false back.
+It wasn’t a false back.

 For a second, she stood blinking on a street in a city she didn’t immediately recognize.
-The street ran alongside of a park filled with bustling downtown office workers, joggers and some homeless men sitting or lying on benches.
+The street ran alongside a park filled with bustling downtown office workers, joggers and some homeless men sitting or lying on benches.
 She seemed to be in the middle of a group of casually-dressed women pulling sandwiches and hot coffee from a food truck and passing them to men on the benches

 “Sister Hillary,” said one woman, “are you okay?”